ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/brookton/maps/1866-atlas-motts-corners.md

   - [Sextus Barnes Landon](https://www.findagrave.com/memorial/63631163/sextus-barnes-landon) (20 Apr 1834 to 24 May 1925), a founding member of the Congregational Church of Mott's Corners.

-  - [Jonathon Francis Stoddard](https://www.findagrave.com/memorial/20675996/jonathon-francis-stoddard) (31 Dec 1845 to 30 Jul 1898), who was only 19 in the 1865 New York State Census.
+  - [Jonathon Francis Stoddard](https://www.findagrave.com/memorial/20675996/jonathon-francis-stoddard) (31 Dec 1845 to 30 Jul 1898), who was only 19 in the 1865 New York State Census, his father had died the year prior, in 1864.

   - [George W. Atwood](https://www.findagrave.com/memorial/52478428/george-w-atwood) (1822 to 27 Jun 1900), a farmer and section foreman on the railroad.